Early epidemiologic studies found that people who had a high dietary intake of fish had less heart disease (1).

 Try to avoid supplements that contain fillers or artificial ingredients.

-Fish oils are available in different supplement form including natural triglycerides, free fatty acids, ethyl esters, re-esterified triglycerides, and phospholipids.
+Fish oils are available in different supplement forms including natural triglycerides, free fatty acids, ethyl esters, re-esterified triglycerides, and phospholipids.

 Natural triglycerides are the form that occurs naturally in fish oil.
 It is most common that they are in the triglyceride form but some come in the form of omega-3 acid ethyl esters or reformed triglycerides.
 Krill oil is primarily phospholipids.